Mitchy1993/dndcloud/content/Worlds/The Forgotten Realms/Terms/Chosen of Mystra.md

-Creating a Chosen requires a God/Godess to sacrifice a massive amount of their total power profile.
+Creating a Chosen requires a God/Godess to sacrifice a massive amount of their total power profile, similar to creating an [[Avatar]]
 - A portion of the power is vested into the Chosen, and the rest goes into holding by [[AO]]
 - In return they gain a massive amount of agency due to having a powerful mortal who can operate in all of the places Deities are no longer allowed to go.
 - Mystra has a massive profile of power, *due to the nature of her domain,* and is able to field several times more Chosen than any other Deity.